spear-sim/spear/docs/content_guidelines.md

 ```
 my_actor_0000
 └── DefaultSceneRoot                  # Each Actor has an immutable root component named "DefaultSceneRoot".
+    |
-    |                                 # If the StaticMeshActor is composed of multiple StaticMeshComponents,
+    |                                 # If the Actor is composed of multiple StaticMeshComponents, the
-    |                                 # the additional StaticMeshComponents can be added as children of the
+    |                                 # additional StaticMeshComponents can be added as children of a parent
+    |                                 # StaticMeshComponent.
+Each parent StaticMeshComponent should be named
+    |                                 # "group_0000", "group_0001", etc and each child StaticMeshComponent
-    |                                 # top-level StaticMeshComponent, using the names "mesh_0000", "mesh_0001",
+    |                                 # should be named "mesh_0000", "mesh_0001", etc.
-    |                                 # etc. This approach enables the child StaticMeshComponents to be easily
-    |                                 # selected and moved together in the editor, and enables them to move
-    |                                 # together during a physics simulation, without needing to explicitly
-    |                                 # merge all the actor's geometry together into a single StaticMeshComponent.
     |                                 #
     ├── urdf_joint_0000               # A UrdfJointComponent is a PhysicsConstraintComponent with additional state
     |                                 # and functionality.
 Each joint connects a parent and a child component, and
     |                                 # the joint component itself should be a sibling of the child component it is
     |                                 # connecting.
-We do not allow joints to connect sibling components, even
+We do not allow joints to connect sibling components, or grandparents
-    |                                 # though this is permitted in Unreal, because this type of joint is not always
+    |                                 # and grandchildren, even though this is permitted in Unreal, because this
-    |                                 # easy to simulate in other physics engines.
+    |                                 # type of joint is not always easy to simulate in other physics engines.
     |                                 #
     ├── urdf_joint_0001               #
     ├── ...                           #
     |                                 #
     ├── group_0000                    # A StaticMeshComponent that is only used to group other StaticMeshComponents
-    |   |                             # together.
+    |   |                             # together should be named "group_0000", "group_0001", etc.
     |   |                             #
-    |   ├── mesh_0000                 # A StaticMeshComponent that contains non-trivial geometry.
+    |   ├── mesh_0000                 # A StaticMeshComponent that contains non-trivial geometry should be named
+    |   |                             # "mesh_0000", "mesh_0001", etc.
+    |   |                             #
     |   ├── mesh_0001                 #
     |   └── ...                       #
     ├── group_0001                    #